exasol/public-knowledgebase/Database-Features/wait-for-commit-on-select-statement.md

 ### Cause and Effect:

-Since EXASolution transaction isolation level is SERIALIZABLE and newly created transactions are automatically scheduled after finished transactions, it is possible that WAIT FOR COMMITS occur for pure read transactions (consisting of SELECT statements, only).
+Since Exasol's transaction isolation level is SERIALIZABLE and newly created transactions are automatically scheduled after finished transactions, it is possible that WAIT FOR COMMITS occur for pure read transactions (consisting of SELECT statements, only).

 ## Explanation